Learning Macroeconomic Policies through Dynamic Stackelberg Mean-Field Games: Additional Results

 \subsection{Behavior Cloning Experiments}

-We conduct behavior cloning based on real data to simulate the behavior strategies of households in realistic scenarios, which are then used in Experiment~\ref{heter_section} to compare with SMFG Households.
+We conduct behavior cloning based on real data to simulate the behavior strategies of households in realistic scenarios, which are then used in Experiment~\ref{heter} to compare with DSMFG followers.
 We collect the statistical data from the 2022 Survey of Consumer Finances (SCF) ({https://www.federalreserve.gov/econres/scfindex.htm}) as the real data buffer $\mathcal{D}_{real}$.

 Based on real data, we fetch a large number of followers' state-action pairs $\{s^f, a^f\}$ from a real-data buffer $\mathcal{D}_{real}$ for behavior cloning.
 For different settings of network structures, we have chosen two types of loss: when the neural network outputs a probability distribution of actions, we use the negative log-likelihood loss (NLL loss); when the neural network outputs action values, we employ the mean square error loss (MSE loss).
 Our goal is to find the optimal parameters $\theta$ as the follower's policy network $\pi_{\theta}$ initialization, thereby minimizing the loss to its lowest convergence.